xaratustrah/rasdaq/README.md

     sudo dd bs=1m if=2015-11-21-raspbian-jessie.img of=/dev/rdisk4

-After booting you need to find out the IP address just by connecting to a router.
-The router's own web page and find out the IP or MAC address.
+After booting if you have a HDMI television and keyboard attached then you can see your IP address of course, but if you like me are only connected to internet without any display then you need to find out the IP address just by connecting to a router.
+Open router's own web page and find out the IP or MAC address.
 There are also other methods available under linux.

 #### Installation on Raspi